Linda Bazinet, BSc MSc

 Department(s): Faculty

 Linda received her Bachelor of Science Degree from the University of Toronto with a specialist in Zoology and a major in Biomedical Science.
 She then completed a Master of Science Degree in Cell Biology at McMaster University.
 Since 1988, Linda has taught at both Seneca and Sheridan College as well as doing private tutoring.
 Linda has taught a wide variety of science courses including Biology, Chemistry, Inorganic Chemistry, Microbiology, Histology, Laboratory Techniques and Environmental Science.
 Many of these courses required extensive course development.
-Linda has taught groups of mature students including on site teaching at Connaught Laboratories and currently teaches Biological Chemistry, Human Anatomy & Physiology, Body Metabolism and Advanced Nutrition Research at Institute of Holistic Nutrition’s Online program and Applied Endocrinology at Institute of Holistic Nutrition’s Online Continuing Education Department.
+Linda has taught groups of mature students including on site teaching at Connaught Laboratories and currently teaches Biological Chemistry, Human Anatomy & Physiology and Body Metabolism at Institute of Holistic Nutrition’s Online program and Applied Endocrinology at Institute of Holistic Nutrition’s Online Continuing Education Department.

 BC001 Biological Chemistry